Adopting a New Dog for a Busy Family

 Pick A Quality Food

-One last bit of important research is picking a quality dog food – they’re not all created equal.
+One last bit of significant research is picking quality dog food – they’re all different.

-Your typical shopping center dog food may be cheaper, but those low quality ingredients are going to cause health issues later on.
+Your typical shopping center dog food may be cheaper, but those low-quality ingredients will cause health issues later.

-Learn to read the ingredients list, what food is suitable for your breed, and the different foods for growth stages.
+Learn to read the ingredients list, what food suits your breed, and the different foods for growth stages.

 Not to mention portion sizes to avoid obesity and malnutrition.

-Lately there has been a surge of independent dog food retailers that specialize in healthy dog food, and it’s surprisingly not that much more expensive.
+Lately, there has been a surge of independent dog food retailers that specialize in healthy dog food, which is surprisingly not that much more expensive.

 They can assist you in picking the right food for your breed and size.